njansari/Flagzilla/README.md

 #### Map with countries' flags
 - For each country, their flag on a pole is shown at their respective coordinates
+- Tapping on a flag shows a callout with the country's name and official name
+- Allows you to change the map style